tutomiko/nam/README.md

 WARNING:
-If you're running on a machine with an integrated GPU, there's no separate VRAM - there's just the shared SRAM.
+If you're running on a machine with an integrated GPU, there's no separate VRAM - there's just the shared system RAM.
 This means that if your PyTorch inference is a massive batch dumped to CPU/CUDA, and the inference gets accelerated by DirectML, you might encounter an OOM.
 This is not an implementation fault,